University of Baguio

 The University of Baguio (UB; Pamantasan ng Baguio), formerly Baguio Technical and Commercial Institute (Baguio Tech), is a private, Filipino, multidisciplinary, autonomous university in Baguio, Philippines.
 It was founded by Fernando Gonzaga Bautista and Rosa Castillo Bautista on August 8, 1948, with 80 students.
-The student population in 2018 was about 18,000 in its tertiary level.
+As of 2018, the university had an enrollment of about 18,000 students.

 History

 Founding

+Logo of the University of Baguio during its 77th Founding Anniversary last 2025.

 The Baguio Technical and Commercial Institute, also known as Baguio Tech, was founded on August 8, 1948 by Fernando Bautista and his wife Rosa Bautista.
 It first offered tertiary programs in 1950.
 It received university status in 1969 and was named University of Baguio.

 1990 earthquake

 The University of Baguio was affected by the 1990 Luzon earthquake.
 23 people were reported dead when a building at the university collapsed.
 Students jumped screaming from the 10-storey commerce building of the university as it began to shake, and the floors collapsed.

 Following the earthquake, the University of Baguio implemented a take home learning system, and formal classes resumed in October 1990.